 2. “Pyramid Cage” – invokes the painted wooden cages found in the Children’s Garden.

 3. “Bird Stool” – a homage to the concrete mushroom pedestals found in the conservatory.
 It is designed to invoke a natural place for sitting down and telling a story.

 4. “Donut Pavilion” – a playful take on the water feature in the North Garden.
-This folly is specifically designed to allow children to physically interact with it by hiding inside or crawling under it.
+This folly is specifically designed to allow children to physically interact with it by hiding inside or crawling under/over it.

 6. “Boxwood Bollard” – reminiscent of the short sidewalk poles that light the walkways at LGBG.

 7. “Kissing Arbor” – a sculptural rendition of the arbors and trellis structures of LGBG, which are popular with wedding photographers and Instagramers.